Contact Me

 -

 Some sports drinks, gels, or energy bars contain high FODMAP ingredients like fructose, inulin, or sorbitol, which can trigger IBS symptoms.
+Some go to gels for sensitive tummies are Maurten, Precision Fuel, and SIS (no caffeine flavours).
 With guidance, you can identify suitable products or make homemade alternatives that support performance without discomfort.

 -